-All walking routes will have a Route Plan produced before the event, with alternative and escape routes highlighted.
+Route Planning will be undertaken for all walking routes, with alternative and escape routes.

 Only Rights of Way or Open Access Land may be used.

 It is important that the members of the party are equipped to deal with an accident or injury occurring to the Mountain Leader.
 This is particularly important when walking across remote and mountainous terrain when there is one Leader with the party.